tshea113/budget-board/README.md

 ### Setting up Nginx

 The budget-board-client container requires a configuration file for nginx.
-There are two example nginx.conf files depending on how you would like to deploy.
+There are two example nginx.conf files located in `.docker/nginx/conf`.
 You will need to update some fields in the file and rename one of the following files to `nginx.conf`.

 The files are largely the same, except the https config file will redirect all traffic to port 443 and require that the site be connect to through https.